Free Mental Health Resources Available to UK Students

 Individual therapy is an opportunity to talk with a counselor about anything you choose and to work on particular issues the two of you have defined.
 A session may last up 50 minutes, and frequency is determined by individual needs.

 Screenings are available at no cost for UK students.
 You can enter the main UKCC website and take a brief anonymous screening that will provide feedback on concerns such as anxiety, eating and body image, alcohol and other substance use, depression, mood instability, and trauma.

 This free walk-in service s available to all Johnson Center members during regular operating hours.
 Participants can enjoy the free massage chair or connect with a wellness staff member to use the HeartMath Inner Balance App.

 This program is a campus‐wide network of wellness professionals committed to assessing and addressing the health and well-being needs of students at the University of Kentucky.

 The LGBTQ* Center is UK's central hub for accessing information, groups and services related to diverse sexual orientations and gender identities.

-Community of Concern's paramount concern is maintaining the safety of all members of the UK community.
-The Community of Concern team members provide guidance to the Community of Concern staff on students of high concern.
+The Center for Support and Intervention's (CSI) paramount concern is maintaining the safety of all members of the UK community.
+The CSI team members provide guidance to the CSI staff on students of high concern.